SRaresP/TargetApp/README.md

 # TargetApp
 Part of the Geofencing package.
 This app is used by the person being tracked.
+App is now usable.

 ## Todo

 Alert user when location is off.

-Add a map to display current position.

-Add geofences to that map.
+Add geofences to the user map?

 Handle connection resets when trying to communicate with the server.
 As in, if no response is received in time, log an error or something.